sandblizzard/rewards-v1/programs/bounty/README.md

 ## TODO:

 - [ ] Allow for Sand mining by solving bounties
+    - Either create SPL outside and transfer ownership or le
 - [ ] Make sure deployer is the only one that can initialize contract